-If you’re planning to rent a vehicle or drive while overseas, you may need an International Driving Permit.
+If you’re planning to rent a vehicle or drive overseas using your Australian licence, you may need an International Driving Permit.
 It’s something that is often overlooked by Australian travellers, but it could cause a lot of problems for you if you don’t have one.

 An International Driving Permit (IDP) is essentially an internationally-recognised translation of your Australian driver licence.
 It’s a small grey booklet that contains information about your Australian licence in 9 languages; English, Spanish, Japanese, Greek, German, Arabic, Russian, Chinese and French.